Polyamorphism: Rapoport's theory

 Liquid–liquid transitions were originally considered by Rapoport in 1967 in order to explain high pressure melting curve maxima of some liquid metals.
-Rapoport's theory requires the existence of a melting curve maximum in polyamorphic systems.
+Rapoport's theory invokes a two-state model for liquids consisting of coexisting low-density liquid (LDL) and high-density liquid (HDL) phases.
+These phases have local structures reminiscent of their low- and high-pressure solid polymorphic states.

 Double well potentials

 One physical explanation for polyamorphism is the existence of a double well inter-atomic pair potential (see lower right diagram).
 It is well known that the ordinary liquid–gas critical point appears when the inter-atomic pair potential contains a minimum.
 At lower energies (temperatures) particles trapped in this minimum condense into the liquid state.
 At higher temperatures however, these particles can escape the well and the sharp definition between liquid and gas is lost.
 Molecular modelling has shown that addition of a second well produces an additional transition between two different liquids (or fluids) with a second critical point.

 Examples of polyamorphism

 Polyamorphism has been experimentally observed or theoretically suggested in silicon, liquid phosphorus, triphenyl phosphate, mannitol, and in some other molecular network-forming substances.